flexkube/website/content/documentation/guides/kubernetes/creating-single-node-cluster-on-local-machine-using-flexkube-cli.md

 ### Creating kubelet pool

 With Flexkube, kubelets are managed in pools by [Kubelet Pool](TODO) resource.
 This allows to group them to share the configuration.
-Usually clusters have one group called `controllers` with controlplane nodes and one or more *worker* pools, which might characterize with e.g. different hardware.
+Usually clusters have one group called `controllers` which runs controlplane components and one or more *worker* pools, which might characterize with e.g. different hardware.

 For this tutorial, we will just create single pool `default`.